 Working without clearly set target dates could result in complacency, procrastination, and lack of motivation.
 Time management software allows you to set deadlines for work when creating new tasks, so everyone is on the same page from the outset.

 6. Implement Time Blocking

 Time blocking is a time management technique in which you divide each day into blocks of time and dedicate each time block to a specific job or task.
 This employee scheduling method makes time tracking easy and is suitable for teams who work across multiple projects or clients, as it allows everyone enough time to stay focused on projects without distractions.

 Time blocking also makes it easy for project managers to quickly check who is working on what without micromanaging on the team level.

 7. Start Project Time Tracking

 Time tracking is one of the most effective ways of managing your team’s time.
-This strategy means using project tracking software to simplify the process with employee scheduling, freeing up more of your time and giving your team clarity and focus to work efficiently and productively.
+This strategy means using project tracking software to simplify the process of employee scheduling, freeing up more of your time, and giving your team clarity and focus to work efficiently and productively.